 Once I got a towel to kneel on I did the wheels one by one followed by a break under the tree to cool down.
 Then I let down each of the tyres to 1.1 bar, again with a shade break.
 This undid my initial dig so I needed to repeat, but only after digging out the fifth wheel: the spare slung underneath, buried in the middelmannetjie.
 One more round of digging in the same sequence and I was ready.

 Time to fire outa here.
 I was determined to get out at first attempt.
-A failed attempt would dig me down towards Australia and I’d be stuck here until someone happened to drift down this lonely road as no-one had all day.
+A failed attempt would dig me down towards Australia and I’d be stuck here until someone happened to drift down this lonely road as no-one had all day so far.
 Taking a deep breath I started off with a 3L turbodiesel roar in first gear and difflock for two metres, slammed into reverse and rocked back six metres, back into first and forward!
 Into second gear, and keep it up for the 300m to the harder red sand.
 I was out!
 Much better with 1.1 pressure, should have done that earlier.
 Plus removed my spare from under the vehicle!

 On the hard stuff I stopped to think.
 40 to 50km of known track down, about 80 to 90km of unknown challenge to go.
 Retreat!
 A four-point u-turn had me heading back north, exhaust pipe tucked under my bumper, discretion beating valour.
 Back on the tar I pumped all tyres back up to 2.4, swallowed an ice-cold tonic from my fridge and headed west, past Eenhana, then south to Ondangwa.